Pet Connections

 I think you get the picture.
 Max the Standard Poodle is very good at understanding humans and has no problem pretending to be one.
 It’s exactly what makes him an ideal therapy dog.

-We became a certified pet therapy team just over two years ago, intending to do something fun and service-oriented for Hospice of the Valley patients.
+We became a certified pet therapy team intending to do something fun and service-oriented for Hospice of the Valley patients.
 We had no earthly idea how rewarding it would be.

-Hospice of the Valley has 120 pet therapy teams; mostly dogs, but cats, miniature horses and bunny rabbits, too.
+Hospice of the Valley has 45 pet therapy teams; mostly dogs, but some cats and bunny rabbits too.
 Those animals (and their humans) are a phenomenal comfort to patients.
 If it’s ever crossed your mind to give it a try, let me do my best to convince you.

 Lin Sue Cooney and Max visit Hospice of the Valley patient David Strasshofer at Beatitudes Campus in Phoenix